WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

  - lack of composability

 We can avoid these risks by using an object capability system such as the one described above.
-Even more exciting is that by combining [[DIDs](https://w3c-ccg.github.io/did-spec/) we can build a decentralized object capability system to the web that is safe to use.
+Even more exciting is that by combining this system with [DIDs](https://w3c-ccg.github.io/did-spec/) we can build a fully decentralized object capability system to the web that is safe to use.